-- Do NOT use a hot tub or swim in public pools until your piercing has healed.
+- Do NOT use a hot tub or swim in a pool or lake until your piercing has healed.
 If you must swim, cover the piercing with a waterproof bandage such as Clean Seals™ (which you can buy in any pharmacy).

 - Avoid direct sunlight, tanning beds, sand, tanning oils, and lotions as they can burn and irritate the piercing (which can cause scarring).

 - Rinse tongue or lip piercings after every meal, snack and before bed (4-5 times a day) during the entire healing period.
 Rinse for 30 to 60 seconds after eating with an antibacterial, alcohol-free mouthwash, or a warm salt water rinse.
-Or, alternately, make a mix with one part water, and one part hydrogen-peroxide, and apply it directly to the piercing site with a cotton swab.
-The bubbling peroxide can help remove food stuck in the site.

 - See your dentist for regular checkups and if you think you have a problem.
 Studies have shown that people who have piercings in their mouth are much more likely to have injuries to their teeth and gums.